 Peer-reviewed papers from the MiARD project

-- Jean-Baptiste Vincent (from DLR) and colleagues have published the article Constraints on cometary surface evolution derived from a statistical analysis of 67P’s topography in Monthly Notices of the Royal Astronomical Society (doi.org/10.1093/mnras/stx1691, July 2017)
+- Jean-Baptiste Vincent and colleagues have published the article Constraints on cometary surface evolution derived from a statistical analysis of 67P’s topography in Monthly Notices of the Royal Astronomical Society

-- A preprint is available fro DLR of Nilda Oklay’s paper ‘Long term survival of surface water ice on comet 67P‘ which is in review at MNRAS
+- Nilda Oklay’s paper ‘Long term survival of surface water ice on comet 67P‘ was published by MNRAS in September 2017.

 Posters and conference presentations

-here is a poster from Yann Brouet and colleagues at the University of Bern and the German Aerospace Centre (DLR) about modelling the ‘brightness temperature’ of comet 67P/Churyumov-Gerasimenko.
+Yann Brouet and colleagues from the University of Bern and the German Aerospace Centre (DLR) prepared a poster on modelling the ‘brightness temperature’ of comet 67P/Churyumov-Gerasimenko.
 This is an important step in the MiARD project’s attempts to link observations of the comet to numerical models of its activity.
 The poster summarises attempts to reproduce microwave emissions measured by the MIRO instrument on the Rosetta spacecraft, and was presented at the February 2017 workshop on ‘Remote Sensing of Land, Ice & Snow’ organised by the European Association of Remote Sensing Laboratories.